This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 • Unmatched Flavor: Instead of filling these pastries with a French pastry cream, we filled them with a luxurious Ferrero Rocher-inspired hazelnut cream that transforms them into a unique dessert.

-• Crowd-Pleaser: Whether it’s a dinner party, a family gathering, or just a regular Tuesday night, these cream puffs are guaranteed to impr ess.
+• Crowd-Pleaser: Perfect for a dinner party, a family gathering, or just a regular Tuesday night dessert.

 • Practical and Prep-Friendly: You can make the choux pastry ahead of time and whip up the filling on the day of serving, making your life a little easier.